melmelmorales/team_one/README.md

 ## Jorge

 # Restrictions, limitations, and further study
-Surveys are all colelcted in british english
+Surveys are all collected in British English, which could exclude respondants who speak other languages primarily.

-Some fields were added mid dataset and caused to exclude a large portion of data to inlcude them in specific visualizations.
+Out dataset included surveys taken between 2001 and 2022.
+Some fields included in our study were added later in the lifecycle of the survey.
+This led to some years of the survey being excluded for some visualizations porior to those fields being added.

 # Resources
-Data:
+## Data:
 European Social Survey
 https://www.europeansocialsurvey.org/

-Team Gitlab
+## Team Gitlab
 https://github.com/melmelmorales/team_one

-Script Locations
+## Script Locations

+Nestor's scripts can be found at "Nes/NesGomezFinal.ipynb".
+Images can be found in the at "Nes/Images".
+Initial dataset and generates ubset for each visualization can be found at "Nes/Data".

 Renee's scripts can be found in the "Renee_Perez" Folder.
 The "RP.Age_Notebook.ipynb" and the "RP.Top_Correlations.ipynb".